LeonDpl/SoccerDataScience/README.md

 ## Work

+- 2025-06-25
+  - Manipulate statsbombpy to prototype a function to get player data per game on a season

 - 2025-06-21
   - Init a github repo
   - Do some research on soccer analytics, performance and domain specific knowledge